OUCHI Nuri (Lacquerware)

-During the Muromachi period (1392-1573), Ouchi, who was a prominent figure in the area corresponding to present-day Yamaguchi Prefecture, promoted trade with Korea and Ming dynasty China.
-He encouraged the making of this particular lacquer ware for export and, although this trade finally died out, the skills which had been learned were carried over into the Edo period (1600-1868), and are still with us today.
+During the Muromachi era (1392-1573), Ouchi, who was a prominent figure in what is now Yamaguchi Prefecture, promoted trade with Korea and Ming-dynasty China.
+As part of his efforts, he encouraged the local production of lacquerware for export.
+The skills that were developed as a result persisted long after the trade had ended and are still with us today.

-Yamaguchi on the western end of Honshu, was often referred to as a ""Kyoto in the West"", perhaps referring to its air of refinement.
-Retaining something of that air, Ouchi Nuri is first undercoated with a dull vermilion, onto which motifs of autumn grasses are applied in a yellowish green lacquer.
-Cloud forms are then followed by the addition of a unique devise, the Ouchi family crest in gold leaf.
-Large trays, plates, coasters and figures are the mainstays of production.
+Yamaguchi, which is situated on the western end of Honshu, was often referred to as the “Kyoto of the West,” perhaps because of its air of refinement.
+Retaining something of that air, Ouchi lacquerware is first undercoated with a dull vermilion, after which motifs of autumn grasses are applied in a yellowish green lacquer.
+Next, cloud forms are added, followed by the Ouchi family crest in gold leaf.
+The mainstays of modern production include large trays, plates, coasters and figures.

-Ouchi nuri techniques have been passed on from ancient times in Yamaguchi, which came to be known as the “Kyoto of the West"; to create its distinctive patterns, after a base coat of Ouchi vermilion has been applied, autumn grass is drawn in using in yellow and green lacquer, cloud shapes are added and a crest (the Ouchi diamond) is pasted in gold leaf.
+Ouchi lacquerware techniques have been passed down from ancient times in Yamaguchi, which came to be known as the “Kyoto of the West.”
+To create its distinctive patterns, first a base coat of Ouchi vermilion is applied, then autumn grass is drawn using a yellowish green lacquer, next cloud shapes are added and finally the Ouchi diamond crest is affixed in gold leaf.

 How to make